yugabyte/pgx/README.md

 The connections will be distributed equally with the tservers in these zones.

-Note that, you would still need to specify `load_balance=any` to enable the topology-aware connection load balancing.
+Note that, you would still need to specify `load_balance` to one of the 5 allowed values to enable the topology-aware connection load balancing.

 ```
-"postgres://username:password@localhost:5433/database_name?load_balance=any&topology_keys=cloud1.region1.zone1,cloud1.region1.zone2"
+"postgres://username:password@localhost:5433/database_name?load_balance=true&topology_keys=cloud1.region1.zone1,cloud1.region1.zone2"
 ```
 ### Specifying fallback zones